geut/postcss-copy/README.md

 };
 ```

-#### <a name="preserving-paths"></a> Preserving paths
-Some tools of postcss like postcss-cli or gulp-postcss can be used to preserve the relative paths of each src CSS files.
-There is some conditions in postcss-copy where we keep the structure directories and others where we not based on the `to` and `from` postcss options.

-These are the rules:
-- If the `to` option is not set, postcss-copy is going to use the `dest` path and will not preserve the original path.
-- If the `to` option is set and is the same as `from` (e.g: gulp-postcss do that by default) is going to preserve the directory structure.
-- If you are running postcss for multiple files (e.g: in gulp-postcss `gulp.src('src/**/*.css')`) and `to` option is set, you have to change `preservePath` to true.

 #### <a name="using-postcss-import"></a> Using copy with postcss-import
 [postcss-import](https://github.com/postcss/postcss-import) is a great plugin that allow us work our css files in a modular way with the same behavior of CommonJS.